Academic Resilience Approach workshop: Understanding the Academic Resilience Approach & putting it into practice

 To book and pay online using a debit/credit card, please click through to the payment page.
 If you would like an invoice to be raised to your organisation for the training fee, please email us.

-All cancellations up to 28 November 2017 will be charged an administration fee of £20.
+All cancellations up to 7 days before the event will be charged an administration fee of £20.
 After this date, cancellations will be charged at the full workshop fee.